alkem-io/demo/README.md

 Note: the file to be loaded is specfied by the *ALKEMIO_DATA_TEMPLATE* environment variable.
 This is set in the ```.env``` that you created above, so you can also specify a different file name by editing this environment variable.

-For experimenting with custom data, it is usefult to be aware that it is also possible to revert the server back to a default empty platform using the [Data Management page](http://localhost:3000/data-management).